 Expect homework between sessions: We will ask you to complete some sections off-site, which we’ll review in the second session.

-Small organizations (those without a full-time staffer dedicated to development) should join this small-cohort “doing” experience – with no more than 5 organizations in each Lab – and create your own plan alongside your fellow nonprofits; sharing and peer-to-peer learning will be encouraged.
+Small organizations (those without a full-time staffer dedicated to development) should join this small-cohort “doing” experience and create your own plan alongside your fellow nonprofits; sharing and peer-to-peer learning will be encouraged.
+We recommend signing up a team of 2 to 5 to participate in the Lab.
+GCN consultants will provide individualized assistance for each organization.

 $500 per organization